 But it’s not just about user behavior.
 The AI systems themselves have different content retrieval preferences:

 They should be able to explain how AI systems convert user queries into vector representations, search through indexed document collections, and retrieve the most semantically relevant passages.
-This process directly determines which content gets cited in AI responses.

 A qualified agency understands that RAG is redefining SEO by making search engines more context-aware and personalized.
 They should be able to discuss how this affects content structure, information hierarchy, and citation frequency.

 This is another technical deep end that requires some proven expertise.
-Ask them to explain their embedding strategy.
-How do they optimize content for vector search?
+Ask them to explain their embedding strategy: How do they optimize content for vector search?
 What’s their approach to creating content that performs well in high-dimensional semantic space?

 The right agency understands that vector embeddings are fundamental to how modern AI systems determine relevance.
-They should be able to discuss concepts like cosine similarity, embedding distance, and how content gets mathematically represented in vector space—all critical components of modern content relevance.
+They should be able to discuss concepts like cosine similarity, embedding distance, and how content gets mathematically represented in vector space — all critical components of modern content relevance.

-This reveals whether an agency actually works with AI systems or just talks about them.
-Ask them to demonstrate their prompt engineering process.
-How do they test how AI systems interpret client content?
+This reveals whether an agency actually works with AI systems, or just talks about them.
+Ask them to demonstrate their prompt-engineering process: How do they test how AI systems interpret client content?
 What’s their methodology for optimizing content based on AI behavior patterns?

 A proper GEO agency should be able to show you examples of prompt testing, demonstrate how they reverse-engineer AI citation patterns, and explain their process for content optimization based on AI response analysis.